Overview and Definitions

 Lifecycle Support Policy

-If the current GA version of software is 4.3.3, 4.X and the latest 3.X are supported under maintenance.
+If the current GA version of software is 5.2.3, then 5.2.X and 5.1.X are supported under maintenance.

 Extended Maintenance & Support

 Extended maintenance and support may be available for certain releases after EOM.
-To request extended maintenance for a release, customers and partners should contact a 128 Technology sales representative.
+To request extended maintenance for a release, customers and partners should contact a Juniper Networks sales representative.
 In order to receive Extended Maintenance and Support, you must also maintain active subscriptions for the products in question for the duration of the extended maintenance and support period.